KennethFam/My-Learning-Journey/C-Languages/C++.md

 - instance: instantiated object.
 Most often, this term is applied to class type objects, but it is occasionally applied to objects of other types as well.

+- uninitialized variable: a variable that has not been given a known value (through initialization or assignment)

+- undefined behavior (ub): the result of executing code whose behavior is not well-defined by the C++ language

+- implementation: a specific compiler and the associated standard library it comes with
+    - implementation-defined behavior: behavior that is defined by the implementation

+- unspecified behavior: almost identical to implementation-defined behavior in that the behavior is left up to the implementation to define, but the implementation is not required to document the behavior

 - encapsulation: combining a number of items, such as variables and functions, into a single package such as an object of a class

 - volatile: a type qualifier that informs the compiler that a variable's value can be modified by external factors, such as hardware, interrupt service routines (ISRs), or another thread, in ways the compiler cannot predict.